tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 While CTL user flow has been supported since the release of TF 2.4, Keras `model.fit` training API is not yet.
 It has been a common ask (as shown in a survey conducted earlier this year) for availability, given its simplicity and support for a variety of machine learning models, metrics, optimizers, etc.

-In this design, we will discuss the changes in `model.fit` API that we expect to make to accommodate asynchronous, coordinator-based parameter server training flow, and challenges the integration may have given the historical focus of synchronous distributed training with `model.fit`.
+In this design, we will discuss the changes in `model.fit` API, and its integration with `tf.distribute` that we expect to make to accommodate asynchronous, coordinator-based parameter server training flow, and challenges the integration may have given the historical focus of synchronous distributed training with `model.fit`.

 ## Goals